History

-Our Founder and Chair Jan Rock founded this charity following her own son’s serious accident.
+Our Founder and CEO Jan Rock founded this charity following her own son’s serious accident.
 In 2010 the 16 year old sustained serious multiple trauma injuries following a climbing accident; which included a severe traumatic brain injury.
 Consultants told her that her son had sustained the worst injuries they had ever seen in their entire careers.

 Jan and her husband spent every day at Callum’s bedside in PICU and when he emerged from a medically induced coma – three and a half weeks later – he couldn’t see, talk, walk, move, sit up, or swallow.
 Medics told the family that ‘this is the Callum that they had got back’ but as his parents, they were determined that Callum would have a good recovery.
 Jan therefore has first-hand experience of child brain injury and the hidden complex ongoing effects that affect everyday life; which is what makes Matrix Neurological so unique.
 She has actually ‘lived’ the nightmare!